Does a Divorce Decree Override a Named Beneficiary?

 In either of these cases, the people who believe they should be the named beneficiaries but are not must file an interpleader and contest the beneficiary designation.
 Beneficiary disputes are notoriously difficult to win.
 Call us for help if you need to dispute a beneficiary designation.

-States that Revoke a Person’s Beneficiary Rights Following Divorce
+States that Revoke a Person’s Life Insurance Beneficiary Rights Following Divorce

-As of this writing, the following states have some form of revocation-upon-divorce statute that automatically removes an ex spouse as life insurance beneficiary after divorce:
+As of this writing, the following states have some form of revocation-upon-divorce statute that automatically removes an ex-spouse as a life insurance beneficiary after divorce:

 • Alabama